Adolescent Intensive Family Therapy

-Anorexia nervosa is often a chronic disorder with symptoms lasting many years or even a lifetime.
-Early intervention is associated with improved outcomes.
-When a child suffers from the devastating illness of AN all members of the family and the relationships between them are profoundly affected.
+Eating disorders are often chronic disorders with symptoms lasting many years or even a lifetime.
+When a child suffers from the devastating illness of an eating disorder, all members of the family and the relationships between them are profoundly affected.
 Some of the latest research in the eating disorders field points to potentially unprecedented levels of success when families become centrally involved in the treatment process.

 Frequently Asked Questions